The path of a happy life is full of traps.

-Consequence is ton of negative emotions but also a lack of appreciation for all the good stuff we have and feeling of discontent with our own life.
+The consequence is a ton of negative emotions but also a lack of appreciation for all the good stuff we have and a feeling of discontent with our own life.

-Instead of comparing, can we develop a mindset of learning from others, getting inspired by their ideas, and get motivated for new goals?
+Instead of comparing, can we develop a mindset of learning from others, getting inspired by their ideas, and getting motivated for new goals?

 Some of the ways of working against the trap of comparison, apart from using others as a source of inspiration instead of envy, is developing self-compassion, strengthening JOMO, actively developing gratitude and appreciation for all the amazing things that we have, working on mindfulness and presence and remind ourselves that other people’s “external world” can’t be compared to your “internal world”.

-One of the most challenging bits when building a happy life is to achieve balance between being content in two very different aspects of lives:
+One of the most challenging bits when building a happy life is to achieve a balance between being content in two very different aspects of life:

 the “big picture” of our life: how we feel about our life what kind of story we are telling to ourselves (and others) about our past and present, what kind of aspirations and meaningful goals we have for our future, does it all sounds meaningful and important to us,